tewk/interface-types/proposals/interface-types/linking/Explainer.md

-function references for all virtualizable operations, this approach would be problematic as a basis for a highly-virtualizable ecosystem since it would require modules to intentionally opt into virtualization by choosing to receive first-class function references instead of using imports.
-In the limit, to provide maximum flexibility to client code, toolchains should avoid *all* use of imports, effectively annulling a core part of wasm.
+function references for all virtualizable operations, this approach would be problematic as a basis for a highly-virtualizable ecosystem since it would require modules to intentionally opt into virtualization by choosing to receive first-class function references instead of using function imports.
+In the limit, to provide maximum flexibility to client code, toolchains would need to avoid *all* use of imports, effectively annulling a core part of wasm.
 Because of their more-static nature, imports are inherently more efficient and optimizable than first-class function references, so this would also have a negative performance impact.

-To avoid the problems of run-time virtualization, wasm linking should therefore enable **link-time virtualization**, such that a parent module can control *all* the imports of its dependencies (without any explicit opt-in by the dependency), just as with the JS API.
+To avoid the problems of run-time virtualization, wasm linking should therefore enable **link-time virtualization**, such that a parent module can specify all the imports of its dependencies (without any explicit opt-in on the part of those dependencies), just as with the JS API.
 As an example, it should be possible to use wasm linking to achieve the following instance graph:

 <p align="center"><img src="./virtualization.svg" width="400"></p>